 If your clothing needs refitting, go to your tailor.

 Mix and matching can sometimes be tedious if we are not familiar with the color wheel.
 You can stick with the basic colors such as black, white, navy, gray, olive, and tan.
-Those colors are very easy mix and match.
+Those colors are very easy to mix and match.
 It’s also nice to have shirts with tattersall and the more common plaid pattern.

 At the end of the day, being dapper is all about the right amount of confidence (and practicality) on what we wear.

-I understand that many Filipino runners are quite hesitant to join because of it’s too expensive.
-My advice to all my fellow recreational runners who also have the zest of travelling: WHY DON’T YOU GUYS GIVE IT A SHOT?
+I understand that many Filipino runners are quite hesitant to join because it’s too expensive.
+My advice to all my fellow recreational runners who also have the zest of traveling: WHY DON’T YOU GUYS GIVE IT A SHOT?
 Join the lottery a year before the marathon and let’s see how it goes if we get picked or not.

 I signed up at the lottery not just because I’ve been dreaming of having a Six Star medal, also to spend time with my sister Amie, who moved to Chicago in 2010.
-Luckily, I received an email that I am going to run Chicago Marathon 2017 and forwarded it to Amie as a surprise.
+Luckily, I received an email that I am going to run the Chicago Marathon 2017 and forwarded it to Amie as a surprise.

 ARRIVING IN THE U.S.: